 What are Rigging Screws and Turn Buckles ?

-Rigging screws and turn buckles are sometimes referred to as a wire rope tensioner, bottle screws, barrel strainers or straining screws and are a special type of fitting which are used to enable the tensioning of wire ropes.
-Once fitted the tension of the rope can easily be adjusted whenever you need to, whether it is to tighten or loosen the rope.
+Rigging screws and turn buckles are sometimes referred to as a wire rope tensioner, bottle screws, barrel strainers or straining screws.
+They are a special type of fitting which are used to enable the tensioning of wire ropes.
+Once fitted the tension of the rope can easily be adjusted whenever you need to.
+Whether it is to tighten or loosen the rope.
 All that is needed is to turn the main body or barrel.

-They are commonly used in rigging applications and anywhere that the wire will need tightening to a unique rigidity to fit its objective, for example, bridges, balustrades, staircases and hanging shelves.
-They are often utilised for use as barriers (instead of fencing) to avoid access to certain areas or as a safety barrier, but are easy on the eye.
-For example they are used on castle ramparts to allow the public to be able to walk around them safely, yet they do not intrude too much on the original nature of the buildings.
+They are commonly used in rigging applications and anywhere that the wire will need tightening.
+Usually to a unique rigidity to fit its objective, for example, bridges, balustrades, staircases and hanging shelves.
+They are often utilised for use as barriers (instead of fencing) to avoid access to certain areas.
+Or sometimes as a safety barrier, but are easy on the eye.
+For example they are used on castle ramparts to allow the public to be able to walk around them safely.
+Yet they do not intrude too much on the original nature of the buildings.

 Rope Services Direct supply a range of rigging screws and turn buckles.
 They come with a variety of fittings for each end to suit your particular application, eye such as eye +eye, eye + hook, jaw + jaw, Hook + jaw, etc. Some rigging screws are fitted with locking nuts/barrel strainers to ensure that there is no unwanted loosening of the rope.

-We are always available for clarification and for order–taking on 01384 78004, we look forward to hearing from you!
+We are always available for clarification on any wire rope fitting and for order taking on 01384 78004, we look forward to hearing from you!